 Security Guard: Job Description, Duties and Salary

-Security guards require little formal education.
-Learn about the training, job duties and job requirements to see if this is the right career for you.
+Security guards require minimal formal education.
+Learn about the training, job duties, and job requirements to see if security is the right career for you.

 |Required Education||High school diploma or GED certificate|

 |Other Requirements||Registration in most states; firearms training and state registration for armed positions|

 |Projected Job Growth (2012-2022)*||12%|